-We’ve invested over $14 million in cutting-edge ovarian cancer research.
+We have invested over $14 million in cutting-edge ovarian cancer research and studies.

 Ovarian Cancer Research Grants